jerrykuru/NeighborhoodMapProject/README.md

 ## Install

+   * Install all Require Node Modules **npm install**

-   Bower package manager will install all the dependency for the project using the command **bower update** in the project folder
+   * Bower package manager will install all the dependency for the project using the command **bower update** in the project folder

 ## Run